Incoming Exchange Students

 Ryerson can only accept a limited number of exchange students per year, so contact your university’s study abroad office early to find out if you are eligible for exchange.

-To be eligible to participate in an exchange at Ryerson you must:
+To participate in an exchange at Ryerson you must:

 - Be currently registered at an institution that has an exchange agreement with Ryerson University (visit our Exchange Database, external link, opens in new window for full list)